 Price and availability

-If you’ve seen or used the second-generation Echo Show or Echo Show 5, then the new 8-inch sibling will be familiar to you.
-It looks exactly like the Echo Show 5, camera and camera shutter included, just with an 8-inch display as opposed to a smaller 5-5-inch screen.
+If you’ve seen or used the second-generation Echo Show (20218) or Echo Show 5, then the new 8-inch sibling will be familiar to you.
+It's identical to the Echo Show 5, camera and camera shutter included, just with an 8-inch display as opposed to a smaller 5-5-inch screen, and a slightly larger footprint.

 The Echo Show 8 brings over the same screen resolution of 1280 x 800 pixels from the 10-inch device.
 The same number of pixels on a smaller screen means you’re getting sharper, crisper image quality with the Echo Show 8 and a lot more detail.